Azure/azure-quickstart-templates/oms-hypervReplica-solution/README.md

 ## Overview

 An OMS Solution that helps you manage Hyper-V replica.
-It give you visibility of the current replication state.
+It gives you visibility of the current replication state.
 It only shows data from the primary replica host.

 **Overview Screen**